 - Wash the flowers in cool water and shake them to dislodge insects.

 - Only eat flowers from plants that have not been treated with chemicals and are grown organically.
+Many plants from commercial nurseries are grown as edibles, so make sure you ask about the chemical treatments that may have been applied before consuming.

 This list is provided for informational purposes only.
 Please thoroughly check scientific names of plants, research edibility and obtain proper identifications before consuming.